The Birth Order Bias

 While siblings certainly criticized only children, the only child will have to play almost the opposite role in the future — helping loser/sinner siblings save face.
 They will have to do so to recognize the validity of another group’s behavior for their survival, otherwise seem ignorant and insensitive.
 (Like people deciding to stop criticizing Black Friday shoppers.)
 They will also not breathe a word of their own virtues in regard to kids with siblings.
 Both attributes speak to a system where only children function to counteract siblings’ competitive behavior.

 Speaking of only children, they will call more attention to their vulnerable traits as time goes on, not their sophisticated ones.
 They will be doing so because the sibling feedback loop has ceased to elevate vulnerable sibling qualities, and they must try to match that vulnerability.
-The only child has always been “more sophisticated” in one sense, but more vulnerable in another, and they cannot be lifted up.
-In the future, only children will be required to voice aloud both “winner” and “loser” scripts to show awareness and sensitivity —both sophisticated and unsophisticated traits.
-While their winner trait must be prompted by someone else.
+The only child has always been more sophisticated in one sense, but more vulnerable in another, and they cannot be lifted up.
+Also, Unlike with other advances, society has always been aware of the only child’s sophistication.

 This voicing out their loser traits provides further evidence of a feedback loop rather than typical dislike of a different group.
 While those who are different can experience oppression from the mainstream, they will often celebrate the very traits that marginalize them (such as Pride Month in June in the United States).
 Only children, looked down on in the past, will not be able to do that in the future.
 It will be clear without them saying out loud that they’re winners.
 Instead, they will have to discuss their loser persona to match the now-vulnerable traits of the once mainstream group.

-When society moves on to more sophisticated ways, it will often still wistfully long for the winning traits of the past (like that dangerous playground equipment that was also more fun).
+When society moves on to more sophisticated ways, it will often still wistfully long for the winning traits of the less-sophisticated ways of the past (like that dangerous playground equipment that was also more fun).
 This will not be the case for siblings.
 They do have winning traits against only children — a playmate and confidante onlies don’t have.
 But they will never benefit from saying them out loud.
-Declaring their “winner” persona just reinforces only children’s “loser” persona — which only children are already reinforcing because of siblings’ vulnerability to each other in the future.
+Declaring their “winner” persona just reinforces only children’s “loser” persona.
+In the past, siblings wanted onlies’ “sinner” persona, and in the future, their loser persona is already being prompted by siblings’ vulnerability to each other.

 When people are nostalgic, they yearn for a time they have not experienced and overlook darker aspects of the past.
-In the future, there will be no birth order nostalgia — people will still know the pros and cons of each position.
+In the future, people will still know the pros and cons of each family position.
 The difference is the focus will have changed, and the interaction between the positions will have changed because power dynamics have changed.
 Specifically, scripts have changed for the only child; ones that would not have helped them out in the past are helping them out today — the only difference is the only has pulled from different personas of the future.

 In the future, when we compare it to the past, it will be very clear individual family roles — with all their pros and cons — have switched alliances.
 Former “saints” (siblings) are “sinners” (but the loser type of sinner), and a former sinner (the only) is now a semi-saint — while not really declaring their own virtues themselves.
 The oldest has found a new ally in the only, rather than the middle.
 Individual roles are the same; alliances have clearly changed.